-The Junior World in with was next on the agenda for the 19-year-old but a shoulder injury in January brought an abrupt end to what looked to be a breakthrough season.
+The Junior World Championship in New Zealand with England U20s was next on the agenda for the 19-year-old but a shoulder injury in January brought an abrupt end to what looked to be a breakthrough season.

 That meant he watched his good mates Sam Olver and Howard Packman being crowned World Champions from his sofa.
 But, seven months on from his injury, Skelcey his back and ready to catch up on lost time.